eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 In 2000, Samuel Larsen and Saman Amarasinghe presented [Exploiting Superword Level Parallelism with Multimedia Instruction Sets](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf).
 They auto-vectorize loops, so that multiple scalar operations can be packed into a SIMD vector instruction.

-TODO: more intro here!!!
+TODO: more intro

-Let's look at a simple example (`Test.java`):
+Let's look at a simple Java example (`Test.java`):
 ```
 public class Test {
     static int N = 100;